Contacting HM Revenue & Customs (HMRC) if you have specific needs

 There is a charge for telephoning all HMRC lines and you would be wise to check with your service provider to understand how much that will be.
-Most HMRC phone lines have recently changed to 0300 numbers which should be cheaper to call for some people.
+Most HMRC phone lines are 0300 or 0345 numbers which should be cheaper to call for some people.
 Callers will pay the same amount as a landline call to a 01 or 02 number and the price is the same for calls from mobiles.
-0300 numbers are generally included in any discount schemes or inclusive call minutes that taxpayers may have with landline or mobile phone operators.
+0300 and 0345 numbers are generally included in any discount schemes or inclusive call minutes that taxpayers may have with landline or mobile phone operators.

-Be aware of any HMRC phone numbers that do not start with 0300 – these could belong to expensive call forwarding services as described in LITRG’s news article.
+Be aware of any HMRC phone numbers that do not start with 0300 or 0345 – these could belong to expensive call forwarding services as described in LITRG’s news article.

 - In some cases a security check will be performed by the system so you will need to have your National Insurance number, postcode and other key data ready (if the system does not do this the adviser will).
 HMRC are trialing a Voice ID system however we understand that it is possible to opt out of this and continue with the security check in the usual way.

 - It is always best to make a note of the date and time of your call and if you speak to an adviser take their name as calls should be recorded and can be traced back where there is any later dispute.
 We look at how to get hold of a call recording in our news piece ‘Calling HMRC – do you really need to use a paid recording service?’

 - In addition it is wise to make a note of the key details from your call, any action you need to take, deadlines you may have to keep to and any tasks that HMRC say they will do.
 You should keep notes of any phone calls along with important documents relating to your tax and tax credits.
 We suggest you keep a file with all of these documents.